DannyBoyNYC/perksy-react-app/README.md

 ## Usage

-We use [React Styleguidist](https://react-styleguidist.js.org/) to generate a living style guide for Perksy components.
+We use [Next.js](https://nextjs.org/) to build our server-side rendered React application.

 ### Development